Blockchain & Crypto-Assets 2026 Comparisons

 A draft bill to implement these changes under the AMLO is expected to be introduced to the Legislative Council at a later stage in 2026.

-There are strict territorial limits.
+There are also strict territorial limits.
 A licence obtained from the SFC or the HKMA grants the right to operate only within Hong Kong.
 However, the regulatory perimeter has significant extraterritorial reach.
 An entity located entirely outside of Hong Kong is nevertheless required to obtain a local licence if it “actively markets” its VA services to the Hong Kong public, or if it issues a stablecoin that references the Hong Kong dollar, regardless of where the entity is domiciled.

 Obtaining a licence in Hong Kong requires navigating a rigorous, multi-layered application process designed to ensure institutional-grade operational resilience.
-The core requirement is the “fit and proper” test, wherein the SFC or the HKMA evaluates the financial status, educational qualifications, industry experience and character of the applicant corporation, its ultimate beneficial owners and its executive management.
+The core requirement is the “fit and proper” test, which evaluates the financial status, educational qualifications, industry experience and character of the applicant corporation, its ultimate beneficial owners and its executive management.

 Hong Kong enforces stringent change-of-control requirements to prevent bad actors from bypassing the rigorous licensing gateway through corporate acquisitions.
 Under Section 132 of the SFO (and the parallel AMLO provisions), for any licensed VATP or regulated VA service provider, the SFC must be notified in writing and grant prior approval before any person becomes a “substantial shareholder” (typically defined as holding 10% or more of the voting rights or issued shares) or an ultimate owner of the entity.

-The acquiring entities, new corporate controllers and any newly appointed directors are subjected to the exact same exhaustive ft and proper assessments as the original licence applicants.
+The acquiring entities, new corporate controllers and any newly appointed directors are subjected to the exact same exhaustive fit and proper assessments as the original licence applicants.
 The SFC also requires detailed notifications within seven business days regarding significant changes in the capital structure, ultimate beneficial ownership, scope of business activities or material alterations to the firm’s internal controls and business plans.
 If corporate authority is found to be lacking or circumvented during material changes, courts have demonstrated a willingness to nullify agreements entirely, as seen in the recent LT v RV [2026] HKCFI 1280 decision, where a crypto-arbitration settlement agreement was declared void because the signatory director lacked the authority required by a court-approved scheme of arrangement.

 Hong Kong does not participate in any regulatory passporting regimes for financial, securities or digital asset licences.
 The framework is strictly localised.
 A licence obtained from the SFC or the HKMA cannot be passported into other jurisdictions, and foreign entities holding equivalent licences from sophisticated overseas regulators (such as the UK Financial Conduct Authority or the Monetary Authority of Singapore) cannot passport those permissions into Hong Kong.
 They must establish local corporate substance, meet all capital thresholds and undergo the full, independent domestic application process to service the Hong Kong market.